-Excluding the changes in Underwriting and Market risk discussed above, the risk profile of TME was generally stable over the year.
-Specific risks, beyond the existing and established principal risks, that have the potential to impact, or require a review of, the existing strategic objectives include interest rate volatility, the Ukraine conflict, sustainability risk (including climate change), inflation, outsourcing and supplier management and operational resilience.
+The risk profile of TME was generally stable over the year.
+Specific risks, beyond the existing and established principal risks, that have the potential to impact, or require a review of, the existing strategic objectives include sustainability risk (including climate change), inflation, outsourcing and supplier management.